FrigidSec/blog/_posts/2020-09-01-dinosaurs.md

 4. Proper Citation should be given to all resources

-5. All the work is under `CC4.0BY` License by Default.
+5. All the work is under `CCBY4.0` License by Default.
 The author can request if needed otherwise.

-> Complete CoC, CoE can be found @ [FrigidSec/Documents/CodeOfConduct/PublishingInBlog.pdf]()
+> Complete CoC can be found @ GitHub/FrigidSec/Documents [DOWNLOAD PDF](https://github.com/FrigidSec/Documents/blob/master/CodeOfConduct/Blog/FrigidBlog_CodeOfConduct_v1.pdf)
 > All documents are 'Work in Progress' as of 31st Aug 2020

 ## Closing words